 The question is — what is it that you are witnessing to?
 What is it that people have seen as they have been watching you?
 Jesus said, “You shall be witnesses of me.”
 (Acts 1:8).
 When people see you, do they see someone to whom God is real?
 Do people see in you evidence that God affects they way you live?
-What if people see you disobeying God — have you lost all chance of giving them a credible reason for your faith? more
+Your friend may notice some characteristics in your life style that would open a door to talk about faith.
+But what if people see you disobeying God — have you lost all chance of giving them a credible reason for your faith? more

 Our witness is always going to be flawed.
 Even though our “new life” shares and obeys God by its very nature, our “old life” is still present.
 It naturally expresses itself in selfishness and rebellion.
 That’s why we do not stop with showing our own life — our ultimate goal is to introduce Jesus Christ Himself as the basis for our faith — as the one who is not flawed, and can change other’s lives even though we cannot.
 Witness then at some point is meant to include:

 Evangelism.
 The “ev” means “good” in Greek, and “angel” means “messenger,” so the term means “telling a good message.”
 It does not mean any and every good message, but one specific good message: “Jesus is our substitute who received the punishment we deserve, to give us a close relationship to God that will never end.”
 Christ’s disciple Peter writes, “Christ died for sins once for all, the just for the unjust, to bring you to God.”
 (1 Peter 3:18).
 This web site will concentrate on evangelism (bringing the good news about Jesus) to those who do not yet believe in Him. more